Historias Unknown

 The Battle of Chavez Ravine

-Before Dodger Stadium, this part of Los Angeles was a Mexican community known as Chavez Ravine. > These neighborhoods were La Loma, Bishop and Palo Verde.
-By their own standards, these three neighborhoods were thriving, but the rest of LA…
+Before it was Dodger Stadium, this part of Los Angeles was a Mexican community known as Chavez Ravine.
+These neighborhoods were La Loma, Bishop and Palo Verde.
+By their own standards, these three neighborhoods were thriving, but the rest of…

 The History of Coffee in Guatemala and El Salvador